rosulek/pipetex.sty/README.md

   \end{center}

-  When the command gives an error (as indicated by its return code), the error message is rendered
+  When the command gives an error (as indicated by its return code), the contents of STDERR are rendered
   instead:

   \begin{center}